jforget/perl-Open-Food-Facts-utils/Nutriscore-Moose/Documentation.en.md

-In version 6,  updating a property can be done  in two different ways: replacing the old value with the  new one, using the method homonymous to the property, or incrementing the  old value, using a method with a `_incr` suffix.
+In version 6,  updating a property can be done  in two different ways: replacing the old value with the  new one, using the method homonymous to the property (as with the  Moose standard), or incrementing the old value, using a method with a `_incr` suffix.

 ```
 $nutriscore_data_ref->negative_points_incr($points);